claudewowo/vue-kdialog/README.md

 In pc, u just need add max-height, overflow-y:auto for dialog's content;

-But, in mobile, u must put scroll content in 'kdialog_scroll_wrap', and add max-height :
+But, in mobile, u must put scroll content in 'kdialog_scroll_wrap', and add max-height;

 ##0.7.14 new:
 * import kdialog from 'vue-kdialog', but no css;